Regional assembly (England): Abolition and replacement

 On 17 July 2007 the UK government published the Review of Sub-National Economic Development and Regeneration.
 The review brought forward the Government's plans to alter the structure of regional governance in England known as the Single Regional Strategy.
 The impact of the review was that the regional assemblies in their current form and function would not continue and that the regional development agencies were given executive responsibility for developing the single regional strategy.

 The regional chambers were abolished between 2008 and 2010 with their executive functions transferring to the regional development agencies.
 Local authorities were given an increased role in scrutiny at the regional level including scrutiny of regional strategies and the RDAs through participation in new local authority leaders' boards which were established in each region.
 The two bodies would jointly produce new single regional strategies, with Ministers exercising an oversight function.

 Local authority leaders' boards

-Following the abolition of the regional chambers, smaller Local Authority Leaders' Boards took over responsibilities for scrutiny of RDAs and Single Regional Plans.
+Following the abolition of the regional chambers, smaller local authority leaders' boards took over responsibilities for scrutiny of RDAs and single regional plans.

 The first local authority leaders' board, 4NW, was established in July 2008 and others were formed once the regional chamber for that region was abolished.
 By April 2010, eight leaders' boards had been established.
 In June 2010, the new Conservative-Liberal Democrat coalition government announced plans to remove funding from the new boards and to remove their statutory functions.
 The boards may continue as voluntary associations of council leaders.
 Regional development agencies were abolished on 31 March 2012, with their functions being taken over by smaller local enterprise partnerships which are not based on regional boundaries.
+LEPs were themselves phased out in April 2024.